sohamlive/Personal-Hosts/README.md

 ## Generating the files
 Python needs to be installed.
 1. Add the latest Steven Black Hosts\'s file in the Sources/ directory.
 2. Add in the custom hosts file for Desktop, Mobile and Common.
+(Use the Excel sheet for quick editing)
 3. Run the `generate.py` to generate the different flavours of hosts files.
 Old files will be removed and replaced with new ones.

 ## Basic Information